Convenor: Geoff Cubitt

 The MA in Public History offers students cutting edge interdisciplinary academic training together with exciting opportunities for hands-on experience in the cultural sphere through a placement in the heritage sector.
-The programme is designed to give students an understanding of the critical issues in public history and to analyze the variety of changing ways that the public engage with the past through not only traditional media, but also new digital and rich media products.
+The programme is designed to give students an understanding of the critical issues in public history and to analyse the variety of changing ways that the public engage with the past through not only traditional media, but also new digital and rich media products.

-- Click here for more information about the core course in public history.
+For more information about the core courses:

 - Approaches to Renaissance and Early Modern Studies

 - Global Visions and Local Actions: History and Politics of International Health

 - Gendering the Exotic - Exoticising Gender c.1700 - 1900

 - Japan's Empire and the Making of the East Asian Order

 - Mending the Past: History and the Politics of Guilt and Reparation

 History of Art